-I also had a mother who had studied computer programming in college – back when programming was accomplished by punching holes in cards.
+I also had a mother who had studied computer science in college – back when programming was accomplished by punching holes in cards.
 She tried to explain it to me a number of times and it never quite stuck.
 What did stick was this notion that I could develop programs and software of my own someday.

 By the time I hit middle school, I (like many others across the country) used America Online to explore that initial era of the internet.
 Again, I was struck by this expanding horizon of what was possible for me to explore as I grew older.